Copyright © 2007-2010 DogStar Kennel

 AND THEN YOU WANT TO MOVE TO THE COUNTRY

-I will once again warn you from the get go, George Attala once said "Running and racing sled dogs is more addictive then Heroine, and costs more too."
+I will once again warn you from the get go, George Attala once said "Running and Racing Sled Dogs is more addictive then Heroine, and costs more too."

 Once you ride behind a couple of good sled dogs you have trained the words that come out of your mouth are these "I need more dogs" and "I need faster dogs".
-Even my youngest son after his first one mile run with two came back bragging on the dogs and he said "I need more dogs."
+Even my youngest son after his first one mile run with two dogs came back bragging on the dogs and he said "I need more dogs."
 He had just turned 10 years old.

 It is true, once you have had a good fun run you will want more dogs and most people have to move to the country to have that.